1 Introduction

 Confident that your model is the same as the one described in the manuscripts, it can then be applied down-core to midge sedimentary assemblage data to reconstruct VWHO concentrations.

-Data sets can be merged on common columns using the join function provided by the analogue package.
+Data sets can be merged on common columns using the join

 This can be useful when comparing downcore data sets with a calibration set, by creating a merged data set adding rows/columns (populated by zeroes) as necessary for those taxa absent from either of the original datasets.